Xlaaf/SpongebobBot/README.md

 ## DONATE
 https://saweria.co/Xlaaf

-A modular Telegram Python bot running on python3 with a sqlalchemy database and an entirely themed persona to make Saitama suitable for Anime and Manga group chats.
+A modular Telegram Python bot running on python3 with a sqlalchemy database and based on saitamarobot

 Can be found on telegram as [SpongebobRobot](https://t.me/SpongebonSquarepantsRobot).